vroyasumi/Feels-Trip-Magnet-Case/README.md

 Intended for use with the Feels Trip PCB.¹

+This case was designed with the intent of being manufactured via 3D Printers.
+Manufacturing via Resin and CNC has not been tested.

 ## Updates (as of July 18, 2024)

 v1 - utilizes 12 magnets total.